nombersDev/casemove/README.md

 No, Casemove doesn’t store any information on your computer.
 It also doesn’t send any information to anyone outside of Steam.

+#### Why can't I just log in using the Steam Web authentication?

+In order to move items in and out of Storage Units, the app needs to have an active connection with the CSGO game coordinator.
+This is not possible when using the web authentication method.

 #### Where can I read more about the safety?